Learn how to succeed in your role as a service project agent.

 Set up your service project in a way that empowers your agents and your customers get help for their requests.

-With next-gen service projects, your teams can manage their own work and process, without having to reach out to a Jira admin.
+With team-managed service projects, your teams can manage their own work and process, without having to reach out to a Jira admin.